-Data is permanently stored on mass storage devices and loaded into the CPU’s main memory for processing.
+Data is stored on mass storage devices and loaded into the CPU’s memory for processing.

-It is important to understand that accessing the mass storage device is much slower than accessing the main memory.
-Further, accessing the main memory is much slower than accessing data already in one of the CPU caches.
+It is crucial to comprehend that accessing the mass storage device is significantly slower than accessing the main memory.
+Additionally, accessing data already in one of the CPU caches is much faster than accessing the main memory.

-Before the CPU can process data, it must be loaded into the main memory.
+Before processing data, the CPU requires it to be loaded into the primary memory.

 Teradata Data Distribution